RAFSoftLab/AutoCreditation/README.md

     - Extracted professors data is saved to a file
     - Subjects file
       - File is found, converted to .docx and then to .html
+  - 0.0.8 - Reading subjects file
+    - .html file is loaded, separated into tables
+    - Tables are read using pandas
+      - List of subjects is extracted from the first table
+      - Each subject data is extracted from other tables
+    - Extracted subjects data is saved to a file
+  - 0.0.9 - Comparison of professors and subjects data
+    - Comparison of professors and subjects data
+      - 2 comparisons are made:
+        1. Professors to subjects
+          - List of subjects for the given professors is iterated
+          - Each subject is searched for in the subjects file (table)
+          - Subjects are matched by the subject code
+          - If no matching subject is found, professor-subject is added to the list of unmatched items
+          - If subject code is matching, but professor name is not matching, item is added to the list of potential matches, marked as "prof_name_mismatch"
+          - If subject code is matching, but subject name is not matching, item is added to the list of potential matches, marked as "subj_name_mismatch"
+        2. Subjects to professors
+          - List of professors is iterated, for each professor subjects list is checked to find matching subject (by code)
+          - If professor is not found, item is added to the list of unmatched items
+          - If professor is found, but professor name is not matching, item is added to the list of potential matches, marked as "prof_name_mismatch"
+          - If professor is found, but subject name is not matching, item is added to the list of potential matches, marked as "subj_name_mismatch"
+   - 0.0.10 - Filtering and sorting comparison results
+     - Professors to subjects comparison results filtering
+       - Finding items with no matching subject
+       - Finding items where professor name is not matching
+       - Finding items where subject name is not matching
+     - Subjects to professors comparison results filtering
+       - Finding items with no matching professor
+       - Finding items where professor name is not matching
+       - Finding items where subject name is not matching